 Catherine co-founded Agulhas in 2003.
-She leads the Agulhas practice in the areas of sustainability and climate change.
+She leads the Agulhas practice in the areas of sustainability and climate change as the head of the Climate Change Unit.
 This includes policy development and analysis, innovating new tools and processes, standard development, impact assessment and behaviour change.

 Catherine leads teams working with clients helping them understand and respond to climate disruption at both the policy and programme level, including developing the first adaptation standard and product and improving climate resilience in the supply chain.
 Her practice also includes promoting low carbon development and better understanding of what works in the international climate finance architecture.